apache/airflow/docs/apache-airflow-providers-smtp/connections/smtp.rst

 Extra (optional)
     Specify the extra parameters (as json dictionary)

-    * ``use_ssl``: If set to false, then a non-ssl connection is being used.
-Default is true.
+    * ``disable_ssl``: If set to true, then a non-ssl connection is being used.
+Default is false.
 Also note that changing the ssl option also influences the default port being used.
     * ``timeout``: The SMTP connection creation timeout in seconds.
 Default is 30.
-    * ``starttls``: Put the SMTP connection in TLS mode.
-All SMTP commands that follow will be encrypted.
-Default is true.
+    * ``disable_tls``: By default the SMTP connection is created in TLS mode.
+Set to false to disable tls mode.
     * ``retry_limit``: How many attempts to connect to the server before raising an exception.
 Default is 5.

 When specifying the connection in environment variable you should specify